atmughrabi/AccelGraph/README.md

 # AccelGraph-CAPI Options

 ```
+././bin/accel-graph-openmp  --help
-Usage: accel-graph [OPTION...]
+Usage: accel-graph-openmp [OPTION...]
             -f <graph file> -d [data structure] -a [algorithm] -r [root] -n
             [num threads] [-h -c -s -w]

-AccelGraph_CAPI is an open source graph processing framework, it is designed to be a
+AccelGraph is an open source graph processing framework, it is designed to be a
-portable benchmarking suite for various graph processing algorithms.
+benchmarking suite for various graph processing algorithms on FPGAs.

   -a, --algorithm=[DEFAULT:0]

                              [0]-BFS, [1]-Page-rank, [2]-SSSP-DeltaStepping,
                              [3]-SSSP-BellmanFord, [4]-DFS,[5]-SPMV,
                              [6]-Connected-Components, [7]-Triangle Counting,
-                             [8]-IncrementalAggregation
+                             [8]-IncrementalAggregation.

   -b, --delta=[DELTA:1]

-                             SSSP Delta value [Default:1]
+                             SSSP Delta value [Default:1].

   -c, --convert-format=[TEXT|BIN|CSR:1]

-                             [stats flag must be on --stats to write]Serialize
+                             [serialize flag must be on --serialize to write]
-                             graph text format (edge list format) to binary
+                             Serialize graph text format (edge list format) to
-                             graph file on load example:-f <graph file> -c this
+                             binary graph file on load example:-f <graph file>
-                             is specifically useful if you have Graph CSR/Grid
+                             -c this is specifically useful if you have Graph
-                             structure and want to save in a binary file format
+                             CSR/Grid structure and want to save in a binary
-                             to skip the preprocessing step for future runs.
+                             file format to skip the preprocessing step for
-                             [0]-text edgeList [1]-binary edgeList [2]-graphCSR
+                             future runs.
+[0]-text edgeList [1]-binary edgeList
-                             binary
+                             [2]-graphCSR binary.

   -d, --data-structure=[DEFAULT:0]

                              [0]-CSR, [1]-Grid, [2]-Adj LinkedList, [3]-Adj
-                             ArrayList
+                             ArrayList [4-5] same order bitmap frontiers.

-  -e, --tolerance=[EPSILON:0.0001], --epsilon=[EPSILON:0.0001]
+  -e, --tolerance=[EPSILON:0.0001]

-                             Tolerance value of for page rank [default:0.0001]
+                             Tolerance value of for page rank
+                             [default:0.0001].

   -f, --graph-file=<FILE>

                              Edge list represents the graph binary format to
                              run the algorithm textual format change
-                             graph-file-format
+                             graph-file-format.

-  -g, --bin-size=SIZE:512
+  -g, --bin-size=[SIZE:512]

                              You bin vertices's histogram according to this
                              parameter, if you have a large graph you want to
-                             illustrate
+                             illustrate.

   -i, --num-iterations=[DEFAULT:20]

                              Number of iterations for page rank to converge
-                             [default:20] SSSP-BellmanFord [default:V-1]
+                             [default:20] SSSP-BellmanFord [default:V-1].

-  -j, --in-out-degree=[DEFAULT:2]
+  -j, --verbosity=[DEFAULT:0]

-                             [1]-in-degree, [2]-out-degree, bin histogram with
-                             out/in-degree binned.
-[DEFAULT:2]
+                             For now it controls the output of .perf file and
+                             PageRank .stats (needs --stats enabled) files
+                             PageRank .stat [1:top-k results] [2:top-k results
+                             and top-k ranked vertices listed.

   -k, --remove-duplicate
                              Removers duplicate edges and self loops from the
-                             graph
+                             graph.

   -l, --light-reorder=[ORDER:0]

                              Relabels the graph for better cache performance.
                              [default:0]-no-reordering [1]-page-rank-order
                              [2]-in-degree [3]-out-degree [4]-in/out degree
                              [5]-Rabbit [6]-Epoch-pageRank [7]-Epoch-BFS
                              [8]-LoadFromFile

+  -m, --afu-config=[DEFAULT:0x1]

+                             AFU-Control buffers(read/write/prefetcher)
+                             arbitration 0x01 round robin 0x10 fixed priority.

   -n, --num-threads=[DEFAULT:MAX]

                              Default:max number of threads the system has
   -o, --sort=[DEFAULT:0]

                              [0]-radix-src [1]-radix-src-dest [2]-count-src
-                             [3]-count-src-dst
+                             [3]-count-src-dst.

   -p, --direction=[DEFAULT:0]

                              [0]-PULL, [1]-PUSH,[2]-HYBRID.
 NOTE: Please
                              consult the function switch table for each
-                             algorithm
+                             algorithm.

+  -q, --cu-config=[DEFAULT:0x01]

+                             CU configurations for requests cached/non
+                             cached/prefetcher active or not check README for
+                             more explanation.

   -r, --root=[DEFAULT:0]

                              BFS, DFS, SSSP root

-  -s, --symmetries
+  -s, --symmetrize
-                             Symmetric graph, create a set of incoming edges
+                             Symmetric graph, create a set of incoming edges.

+  -S, --stats
+                             Write algorithm stats to file. same directory as
+                             the graph.
+                             PageRank: Dumps top-k ranks matching using QPR
+                             similarity metrics.

   -t, --num-trials=[DEFAULT:1]

-                             Number of random trials for each whole run (graph
+                             Number of trials for whole run (graph algorithm
-                             algorithm run) [default:0]
+                             run) [default:0].

   -w, --generate-weights
                              Generate random weights don't load from graph
                              file.
 Check ->graphConfig.h #define WEIGHTED 1
-                             beforehand then recompile using this option
+                             beforehand then recompile using this option.

-  -x, --stats
+  -x, --serialize
-                             Dump a histogram to file based on in-out degree
-                             count bins / sorted according to in/out-degree or
-                             page-ranks
-                             --bin-size/--in-out-degree are related bin
-                             verticies in  terms of in or out degrees
+                             Enable file conversion/serialization use with
+                             --convert-format.

   -z, --graph-file-format=[TEXT|BIN|CSR:1]

                              Specify file format to be read, is it textual edge
                              list, or a binary file edge list.
 This is
                              specifically useful if you have Graph CSR/Grid
                              structure already saved in a binary file format to
                              skip the preprocessing step.
 [0]-text edgeList
-                             [1]-binary edgeList [2]-graphCSR binary
+                             [1]-binary edgeList [2]-graphCSR binary.

   -?, --help                 Give this help list
       --usage                Give a short usage message
   -V, --version              Print program version

+Mandatory or optional arguments to long options are also mandatory or optional
+for any corresponding short options.

 ```